Are you worried about the long-term care costs for your aging parents, spouse, or yourself?

 Gifting assets may be appropriate in some cases.
 However, there are strict rules regarding the amount of gifts that can be transferred each year.
 In addition, the agency that reviews your application will look back at any asset transfers over the last five years prior to your application submission.
 If any questionable transfers were made, you may be subject to a penalty period in which benefits aren't dispensed.
 In addition, gifting money in large amounts can be risky because death, disability, legal issues, divorce, and bankruptcy of the recipient can result in the money being lost for good.

 We can implement the best strategy for your case.
-Our Daytona Beach area-offices are in Ormond Beach and Palm Coast.
+Our Daytona Beach-area offices are in Ormond Beach and Palm Coast, and we welcome clients from throughout Volusia County and the entire state of Florida.
 Contact us online to ask a question or request a consultation.
 You can also reach us by phone:

 "Caring and Highly Capable."